HEY U.G.L.Y. BOARD

 Nana Gilbert-Baffoe is president and founder of Tracking202, a San Diego, California based PPC Affiliate Marketing Analytics company.
 He contributes his web development, marketing and e-commerce expertise to Hey U.G.L.Y. with unwavering dedication.

-Jennifer Jimenez, MSN RN FNP-BC received her Master’s in Science of Nursing from Indiana University South Bend and is a Board Certified Family Nurse Practitioner.
+Jennifer Jimenez, MSN RN FNP-BC earned her Master’s in Science of Nursing from Indiana University South Bend, and is a Board Certified Family Nurse Practitioner.
 She is passionate about suicide prevention and empowering youth to make good choices by learning positive coping skills.
-A registered nurse since 2000, Jimenez has worked in a variety of settings, including pediatrics; primary care; community health; and behavioral medicine.
-She has always enjoyed working with youth and families having been a youth worker in juvenile detention, a charge nurse in adolescent residential psychiatric services, and a travel nurse on a variety of pediatric units in Los Angeles, California.
-She has been a leader in the healthcare community for speaking out against the stigma of mental illness and raising awareness to prevent suicide; including mental health awareness fairs, community panel discussions, and working with the American Foundation for Suicide Prevention and hosting an Out of the Darkness Suicide Prevention Walk.
-She continues to work with inpatient and outpatient psychiatric clients.
-She is also a part-time clinical instructor for the department of nursing at Purdue University North Central.
+A registered nurse since 2000, Jimenez has worked in a variety of settings, including pediatrics; primary care; community health, and behavioral medicine.
+She has always enjoyed working with youth and families, having been a youth worker in juvenile detention, a charge nurse in adolescent residential psychiatric services, and a travel nurse on a variety of pediatric units in Los Angeles, California.
+She has been a leader in the healthcare community, speaking out against the stigma of mental illness and raising awareness to prevent suicide.
+Jimenez participates at mental health awareness fairs and community panel discussions, works with the American Foundation for Suicide Prevention and hosts an Out of the Darkness Suicide Prevention Walk.
+At the same time, she continues to work with inpatient and outpatient psychiatric clients.
+She is also a part-time clinical instructor for the Department of Nursing at Purdue University North Central.
 She is working toward board certification as a psychiatric mental health nurse practitioner at Indiana University Purdue University Indianapolis.
 She aspires to work with the medical community by integrating family practice and mental health and promoting awareness and depression screening in primary care and school settings.

-Dr. Sue Bryant, PhD has been in education for over 40 years having taught college – Florida State and St. Mary’s at Notre Dame, middle school, grammar school and educational laboratory schools.
+Dr. Sue Bryant, PhD, has been in education more than 40 years having taught college (Florida State and St. Mary’s at Notre Dame), middle school, grammar school and educational laboratory schools.
 She was a school principal for 17 years.

 Cortney Holt, BS Pyschology at Purdue University North Central know first-hand the impact Hey U.G.L.Y. can have on bullied youth.
 She has been using the tools provided on our website since she was 17-years old and is advocate for youth and suicide-prevention.

-Victor Vargas, is an author and singer whose rap performance name is Lil Sylnc.
-Vargas’ life was saved by Hey U.G.L.Y. works when he was in high school as chronicled in his book, ALMOST BULLIED TO DEATH.
+Victor Vargas, is president of Hey U.G.L.Y. and a presenter of our self-esteem and empathy-building bullying/suicide/racism/gang prevention school assembly.
+He is a rapper known as Lil Sylnc, music producer and author of ALMOST BULLIED TO DEATH, which chronicles how his life was saved by Hey U.G.L.Y. after years of being emotionally, physically, and spiritually bullied in school.
 His artwork made it into Hey U.G.L.Y.’s Hue-Man Kind A Book To End Racism and was featured on Nick News Tonight.
-Vargus deeply understands the difference and similarities between his peers.
+Vargas deeply understands the differences and similarities among his peers.
 His rap music is lyrically created to help and educate youth to know they are not alone.
-He brings relate-able and positive lyrics from his life experiences of of being bullied, and seeing drug abuse, family problems, love life disappointments.
-His powerful anti-bullying anthem, No Fist Up, is a song about not retaliating with fists, instead be the bigger and better person.
+He brings relateable and positive lyrics from his life experiences of being bullied, and seeing drug abuse, family problems, romantic disappointments, etc. His powerful anti-bullying anthem, No Fist Up, is a song about not retaliating with fists, instead be the bigger and better person.

 B o a r d o f A d v i s o r s

-Al Baker is a filmmaker, website designer/developer, marketing expert, animator, app-builder and strategic thinker who helps his clients achieve their desired results and grow beyond their dreams.
+Al Baker is a filmmaker, website designer/developer, marketing expert, animator, app-builder, and strategic thinker who helps his clients achieve their desired results and grow beyond their dreams.
 He has been an integral part of Hey U.G.L.Y. for many years, often donating his immense talents to help.
 He is the designer of the HeyUGLY.org website which is saving the lives of young people who are suicidal due to bullying.
-He is always on the look out for ways help Hey U.G.L.Y. find the revenues needed to sustain our nonprofit, which is no easy task.
+He is always on the lookout for ways help Hey U.G.L.Y. find the revenues needed to sustain our nonprofit, which is no easy task.
 Baker’s fundraising, grant writing and product promotion ideas and insights are invaluable.
-He also is diligent in making sure we remain on the cutting edge of technology to help us continually reach more youth, counselors, educators and students.
+Beyond which, he diligently ensures Hey U.G.L.Y. remains on the cutting edge of technology to help us continually reach more youth, counselors, educators, and students.

 John E. Keilly is a managing partner of Strategic Partner’s, LLC, a firm that helps clients better understand and act on the rational and emotional drivers of “big ticket” consumer purchases.
 Previously, he was a marketing and product planning executive with Ford Motor and one of the company’s first brand managers.
 Keilly was a key player in the company’s project to better understand the wants and needs of today’s youth.
 He later led a similar consumer insight project that targeted the Baby Boomer generation.
 He is active in mentoring and helping young people make good choices and navigate their way through the complex modern world.